-The Office of the Vice-Provost, Innovations in Undergraduate Education has launched the 2019-20 round of proposals for the Learning & Education Advancement Fund (LEAF) This Fund supports projects that anticipate, leverage, and create positive changes in both the modes and mechanisms of undergraduate education.
+The Office of the Vice-Provost, Innovations in Undergraduate Education has launched the 2020-2021 round of proposals for the Learning & Education Advancement Fund (LEAF) This Fund supports projects that anticipate, leverage, and create positive changes in both the modes and mechanisms of undergraduate education at the University of Toronto.

 LEAF supports two streams of funding, with the following timelines: